xfox64x/nps_payload/README.md

-This script will generate payloads for basic intrusion detection avoidance.
+This is a heavily modified version of nps_payload, primarily done to make the script platform and Python version independent (>=Python 2.7) and eliminate external dependencies (i.e. pexpect).

-It utilizes publicly demonstrated techniques from several different sources.
+Modifications by Forrest.

-Written by Larry Spohn (@Spoonman1091)
+Originally written by Larry Spohn (@Spoonman1091)
-Payload written by Ben Mauch (@Ben0xA) aka dirty_ben
+With payloads written by Ben Mauch (@Ben0xA) aka dirty_ben
 -------------------------------------------------------------------------------------------

-Credits:
+Origianl Credits:

 https://github.com/Ben0xA/nps
 @Ben0xA